servo/servo/tests/wpt/web-platform-tests/docs/_running-tests/chrome_android.md

 First of all, as usual Android development, we need to have `adb` and be able to connect to the device.

+## Hosts

-Furthermore, until we find a better way, we need to root the Android device and update the /etc/hosts file to include
+Until we find a better way, we need to root the Android device and update the /etc/hosts file to include

 ```
 127.0.0.1   web-platform.test